OpenLMIS/openlmis-stockmanagement-validator-extension/README.md

-# OpenLMIS Stock Management Extension Module
+# OpenLMIS Stock Management Validator Extension Module
-This example is meant to show an OpenLMIS 3.x Stock Management Extension Module at work.
+This example is meant to show an OpenLMIS 3.x Stock Management Validator Extension Module at work.

 ## Prerequisites
 * Docker 1.11+